 Be sure to make your way to some of the most anticipated events including parades, concerts and fireworks shows!
 Plus, there’s free admission to most activities and events, so you absolutely can’t miss this colourful festival on your trip to Barcelona.

-Last year’s la Mercè was a hit, even though it had to be reinvented slightly due to the Covid19 situation.
+Last year’s la Mercè was particularly special, as it was the 150th anniversary of La Mercè.
+2021 was full of celebrations, especially considering the year prior which had to be reinvented slightly due to the Covid19 situation.
 It had a more limited capacity, was more decentralised and had a focus on showcasing fabulous, local talent.

 La Mercè Festival traditions

 One of the highlights of the Mercè Festival is undoubtedly the Gegants and Capgrossos (giants and big heads), a renowned attraction and one to be enjoyed by the whole family!

 Best described as tall papier-mâché figures worn by ‘giant carriers’, these characters perform dances while the parade makes its way through the streets of Barcelona.
 Here you’re sure to see an endless variation of creative and imaginative designs!
 An added bonus is that the Capgrossos often run at the crowds and interact, making for an all-round unforgettable Barcelona experience!

 The ‘Fire Run’, also known as the Correfoc, is one of the most anticipated events during the Festes de la Mercè.
 Dragons, devils and various ‘bestiari de foc’ (fire beasts) perform dances and parades with fire while an estimated 80,000 fireworks are set off!

 Don’t worry if you are visiting Barcelona with children as there is a ‘Little Devils’ fire run is especially for younger kids, which usually kicks off a little earlier on the Sunday night along Via Laietana.